opensvc/docs.opensvc.com/source/agent.daemon.rst

 ::

-	$ om node daemon start
+	$ om daemon start

 .. rst-class:: lvl1

-	On systems using systemd, the start is delegated to the systemd ``opensvc-agent`` unit, which triggers a :cmd:`om node daemon start`.
+	On systems using systemd, the start is delegated to the systemd ``opensvc-agent`` unit, which triggers a :cmd:`om daemon start`.

 Stop
 ++++

 ::

-	$ om node daemon stop
+	$ om daemon stop

 The node advertizes its entering maintenance mode, so peer nodes will preserve the node's last known data until the :kw:`node.maintenance_grace_period` expires.